Financial planning tools and services to put you on the path to the future you want

 Here are a few examples:

-Whether you have a little tin fishing boat, a party patio barge, a water ski boat, a sailing ketch, a luxury yacht or any other kind of floating toy, Boatsetter enables you to rent your boat and make passive income.
+Whether you have a little tin fishing boat, a party patio barge, a water ski boat, a sailing ketch, a luxury yacht or any other kind of floating toy, Boatsetter enables you to rent your boat and make passive income for retirement.

 Cameras are beloved expensive items.
 But, if you are willing to share, you can make some passive income.